ericat/git-tips/README.md

 git diff HEAD // compare with staged changes

 git diff -w   // see changes without indent changes

+git diff --cached // see diffs for files already in the staging area
 ```

 ### Search Code